 The Company, like other railroads, is susceptible to the volatility of fuel prices due to changes in the economy or supply disruptions.
 Fuel shortages can occur due to refinery disruptions, production quota restrictions, climate, and labor and political instability.
-Rising fuel prices could materially adversely affect the Company's expenses.
-As such, CN has implemented a fuel surcharge program with a view of offsetting the impact of rising fuel prices.
-The surcharge applied to customers is determined in the second calendar month prior to the month in which it is applied, and is calculated using the average monthly price of West-Texas Intermediate crude oil (WTI) for revenue-based tariffs and On-Highway Diesel (OHD) for mileage-based tariffs.
 Increases in fuel prices or supply disruptions may materially adversely affect the Company's results of operations, financial position or liquidity.

-Foreign currency
+Foreign exchange

 The Company conducts its business in both Canada and the U.S. and as a result, is affected by currency fluctuations.
-The estimated annual impact on net income of a year-over-year one-cent change in the Canadian dollar relative to the US dollar is in the range of \$10 million to \$15 million.
 Changes in the exchange rate between the Canadian dollar and other currencies (including the US dollar) make the goods transported by the Company more or less competitive in the world marketplace and thereby may adversely affect the Company's revenues and expenses.